Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/TopicNotes/anxiety.md

 - topic-note
 aliases:
 - anxious
-date modified: Wednesday, September 29th 2021, 8:54:24 pm
+date modified: Wednesday, October 6th 2021, 2:34:37 pm
 ---

 #### [[anxiety]] `$=customJS.dv_funcs.topicHeader(dv, this)`

-**Definition**:: a feeling of worry, nervousness, or unease about something with an uncertain outcome
+**Definition**:: a feeling of worry, nervousness, or unease about something with an uncertain outcome ^fc54c3

 **Status**:: #EVER/GREEN
 *edited `=this.file.mtime`*